MegaPast2Future/PHYLACINE_1.2/docs/README.md

 <br><br>

 ### Cite the data
-To cite PHYLACINE, please use the following:
+To cite PHYLACINE, please cite the original and the latest version:

+**Original (1.2):**
->Faurby, S., Davis, M., Pedersen, R. Ø., Schowanek, S. D., Antonelli, A., & Svenning, J.C.
+> Faurby, S., Davis, M., Pedersen, R. Ø., Schowanek, S. D., Antonelli, A., & Svenning, J.C.
 (2018).
 PHYLACINE 1.2: The Phylogenetic Atlas of Mammal Macroecology.
-Ecology.
+Ecology. doi:10.1002/ecy.2443

+**Latest (1.2.1):**
+> Faurby, S., Pedersen, R. Ø., Davis, M., Schowanek, Jarvie, S., S. D., Antonelli, A., & Svenning, J.C.
+(2020).
+PHYLACINE 1.2.1: An update to the Phylogenetic Atlas of Mammal Macroecology. doi:???

 Also, please cite the underlying large datasets that were used to make PHYLACINE.
 Details on these datasets and their respective citations can be found in the PHYLACINE 1.2 metadata.